 How can I find out more about other graduate degree programs offered at Penn State?

-While the Smeal PhD degree is in Business Administration, there are six distinct primary fields or areas of emphasis within Business Administration from which to choose: Accounting, Finance, Insurance & Real Estate, Management & Organization, Marketing, and Supply Chain & Information Systems.
+The Smeal Ph.D. degree is in Business Administration offers six distinct primary fields or areas of emphasis within Business Administration from which to choose: Accounting, Finance, Insurance & Real Estate, Management & Organization, Marketing, and Supply Chain & Information Systems.
 You MUST choose only one of the six primary fields during the application process and may one submit only ONE application for consideration.

 How are the primary fields indicated?

 All students, regardless of primary field, will receive a Ph.D. in Business Administration.
 Primary field information will be viewable on the transcript.